Based In Sligo, Ireland

-Ask anyone who was around in the '70's and early 80's who the top pop bands in Ireland were, and usually Tweed would be in the top five.
-Formed by Brendan and Kenny Ryder and based in Thurles, Co.
-Kilkenny, the band were the ultimate performers, reproducing the hits of the day with amazing quality and detail.
+Ask anyone who was around in the '70's and early 80's who the top pop bands were in Ireland and usually Tweed will be mentioned as being in the top five.
+Formed by Brendan and Kenny Ryder and based in Kilkenny, the band were the ultimate performers, reproducing the hits of the day with amazing quality and detail.

-During a period when "pop" bands in Ireland were increasingly dropping their brass sections, in favor of synths and additional multi-instrumentalists, Tweed maintained a driving brass section, giving them an unmatched presence on stage.
+During a period when "pop" bands in Ireland were increasingly dropping their brass sections in favour of synthesizers and additional multi-instrumentalists, Tweed maintained a driving brass section, giving them an unmatched presence on stage.
 Of special interest to fans were the powerful vocals of guitarist/percussionist, Brendan Ryder.

 Click on thumbnails for full images